 Any commands written to the device during the Embedded Program Algorithm are ignored.
 Note that a hardware reset immediately terminates the program operation.
-Note that the SecSi sector, autoselect, and CFI functions are unavailable when the SecSi Sector is enabled.
 The program command sequence should be reinitiated once that bank has returned to the read mode, to ensure data integrity.

 Programming is allowed in any sequence and across sector boundaries.
 A bit cannot be programmed from "0" back to a "1."
-Attempting to do so may cause that bank to set DQ5 = 1, or cause the DQ7 and DQ6 status bits to indicate the operation was successful.
+Attempting to do so may cause that bank to set DQ5 = 1, or cause the DQ7 and

+DQ6 status bits to indicate the operation was successful.
 However, a succeeding read will show that the data is still "0."
 Only erase operations can convert a "0" to a "1."